Modelling the Proliferation of Terrorism via Diffusion and Contagion

 where the row vector $\bm{x}_t$ contains the exogenous covariates at time $t$ and $\bm{\beta}$ is a column vector of coefficients.
 The expected rate of the contagion process $\mu_t^c$ from \eqref{eq:gamma} is

-The decay function $g(\cdot;\bm{\phi})$ is a non-negative function defined for the days $u\in\mathbb{N}$ such that $\sum_{1}^{\infty} g(u) = 1$, in this instance a shifted negative-binomial pmf parametrised in terms of mean and scale as in \cite{Porter:White:2012, White:Porter:2013} is used.
-The endogenous effects coefficient $\delta_s$ is equal to the expected number of additional events generated by each event on day $s$.
-As $\delta_s\geq 0$ in general the effects of covariates can be incorporated as in \eqref{eq:Poisson3} defining
+The decay function $g(\cdot;\bm{\phi})$ controls how long (in days) the influence from past events persists, and is a non-negative function defined for the days $u\in\mathbb{N}$ such that $\sum_{1}^{\infty} g(u) = 1$.
+Following \cite{Porter:White:2012, White:Porter:2013} $g(\cdot;\bm{\phi})$ is a shifted negative-binomial pmf, parametrised in terms of mean and scale.
+The endogenous effects coefficient $\delta_s$ (also termed the \emph{volatility parameter}) is equal to the expected number of additional events generated by each event on day $s$.
+As $\delta_s\geq 0$ the effects of covariates can be incorporated as in \eqref{eq:Poisson3} defining

 where $\bm{w}_s$ is a row vector of endogenous covariates at time $s$ and $\bm{\eta}$ a column vector of coefficients; thus the contagion rate $\mu_t^c$ is the average of the number of events prior to time $t$ scaled by the endogenous effects coefficient and weighted by the decay function $g$.